CodeTanzania/majifix-docs/release-checklist/module-release-checklist.md

 #### codes

 - [ ] Make sure spacing between blocks in 2 lines
-- [ ] Make sure the organization is right
+- [ ] Make sure the code organization is right
 - [ ] For local constants should be under local constant comment

 ### .router.js